 Another factor to consider is property space.
 If you don’t have extra property space, then a ground mounted solar energy system may not work for you.
 In contrast, a roof mounted solar system utilizes unused space on your roof.
 This makes it a convenient option if your property is too small to house a ground mounted system.

-A fourth factor is your roof condition.
+A third factor is your roof condition.
 If your roof is not fit for a solar system, then you will either need to fix it, or utilize a ground mounted system on your property.
 At Belmont Solar, we will inspect your roof before we sign any contract as part of our procedure.
 It’s our way of looking out for you and your house’s wellbeing.
 You certainly don’t want to begin a roof mounted solar system project and later find out your roof’s construction is not fit and will cause issues later on.

 Lastly, you also want to consider the factor of accessibility.
 As we mentioned before, solar power systems require little, if any, maintenance.
 However, should you need to access your system for any reason, a ground mount is going to be much easier.
 A roof mounted system, on the other hand, requires getting a ladder and climbing up on your roof.
 This can be rather difficult depending on the time of season and weather conditions.